jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 #### 3. Test SSO Authentication with Browser

-To verify that your passwordless authentication configuration is working correctly, test the complete authentication flow using a web browser:
+To verify that your passwordless authentication configuration is working correctly with the HPE GreenLake application, test the complete authentication flow using a web browser:

 1. Open a web browser and navigate to [https://common.cloud.hpe.com/newlogin](https://common.cloud.hpe.com/newlogin)